cwi-dis/VR2Gather/Documentation/31-port-to-package.md

 Checkout a separate copy of your app repo (which was - until now - a submodule).

+Now you need to ensure your `.gitattributes` and `.gitignore` are up-to-date.
+Compare with the one frmo `VR2Gather`.

 Create an empty toplevel app _with a different name than your current folder name_.
 Maybe something like `VRTApp-MyWonderfulApp`.
 You can probably simply copy `VRTApp-TestGitPackage` from the VR2Gather repo.

 Now you need to **move** everything from your old subfolder into your new app `Assets` folder.
 It is important that you move the `.meta` files too.
 Moving the whole second-level folder `MyWonderfulApp` into `VRTApp-MyWonderfulApp` may work.